Huegoxaga/notes/python/tools-and-packages.md

 - `img=cv.fillPoly(img, pts, color, lineType)`, Fills the area bounded by one or more polygons.
   - `pts` can be an array of ploygons, each with an array of points.
 Each point is an array like `[x, y]`.
 Hence, `pts` holds a 3-D array.
   - `lineType` optional, type of the polygon boundaries.
+- `output = cv2.polylines(img, np.int32([[pts]]), isClosed, (147,20,255), 3)` draw polygon boundary
+  - `isClosed`, A boolean flag indicating whether the drawn polylines are closed or not.
+If they are closed, the function draws a line from the last vertex of each curve to its first
 - bitwise operation
   - `cv.bitwise_not(input, output, mask)` Inverts every bit of an array.
     - `invert = cv2.bitwise_not(white, white, mask=mask)` can be used to find the invert of a mask.